 Avoid The Burden Of Living The American Dream

-Living the American Dream can become an overwhelming burden in your life.
-Deep down inside you know this to be true.
+Living the American Dream can become an overwhelming burden.
+Deep down inside, you know this to be true.

-The American Dream cited in the American Declaration of Independence is harmless enough.
-Hell some say it has become a beacon of light shining around the globe.
+The American Dream cited in the Declaration of Independence is harmless enough.
+Some say it has become a beacon of light shining around the globe.

 Those words are legendary.